giyu51/circular-audio-visualizer/README.md

 # :notes: AudioVisualizer

-**audio-visualizer** is an interactive software project that transforms audio input into captivating visualizations.
+**:notes: AudioVisualizer** is an interactive software project that transforms audio input into captivating visualizations.
 It provides a visually engaging representation of sound, creating a dynamic experience for users. :sparkles:

 ## Features